This course gave me the necessary knowledge to prepare me for the ‘real world’, and helped me find the balance between teamwork and individual work

 What skills and knowledge do you think the course has helped you develop?

 Collaboration is definitely a skill that my postgraduate course has stressed a lot.
 Being able to work with others is so important not only at work, but also in life.
 I also developed good time management skills, as postgraduate courses expect students to be more responsible and independent compared to undergraduates.

 What opportunities and experiences City has offered you during your course?

 City provides students with infinite opportunities!
 It is just up to the students to look for them and pick the ones that interest them or suits their needs.
 The Careers Service has been extremely useful, and I actually wish I used it more.
 It is a great channel to look for internships, or simply ask for precious advice.
-At City, I was also able to pursue my interest in sustainability through the Sustainable City club, which gave me the chance to meet lots of new people, and organize and participate to events that improved my CV.
+At City, I was also able to pursue my interest in sustainability through the Sustainable City club, which gave me the chance to meet lots of new people, and organise and participate to events that improved my CV.